Rafiq 'clearly' recalls alleged Vaughan comment

 - Yorkshire cricket racism hearing: All you need to know

-Rashid 'not pressured' by Rafiq
+Rashid 'not pressured' by 'close friend' Rafiq

 Giving evidence via video link from Bangladesh, where he is playing for England in a one-day international series, Rashid said he had never been "pressured" by Rafiq into corroborating the allegation against Vaughan.